obsidiansystems/ledger-app-tezos/README.md

 $ tezos-accuser-alpha run
 ```

+Alternatively, they might might be called `tezos-alpha-endorser` and `tezos-alpha-accuser`.
 Again, each of these will run indefinitely, and each should be in its own terminal
 `tmux`, or `screen` window.